mousepawmedia/devdocs/network/source/tools/gitarc.rst

 Import Repositories
 ===============================

-All of our projects are preconfigured to work on an Ubuntu system.
+All of our projects are preconfigured to work on Linux and Mac systems.
 You only need to pull them down using Git.

 Decide on a place to put your repositories.
 I recommend creating a :file:`repos` directory in your Home folder.
 Wherever you want your repositories, create and navigate to the directory in question.
+On Linux or Mac, run...

 ..  code-block:: bash